INCLIVA-bioinformatics/INCLIVA-MAESTER/README.md

 # INCLIVA - MAESTER

-This pipeline is based on the methodology described in the paper by Miller et al. (2022), Mitochondrial variant enrichment from high-throughput single-cell RNA sequencing resolves clonal populations (*Nat Biotechnol* **40**, 1030–1034).
+This pipeline is partially based on the methodology described in the paper by Miller et al. (2022), Mitochondrial variant enrichment from high-throughput single-cell RNA sequencing resolves clonal populations (*Nat Biotechnol* **40**, 1030–1034).
 The original code and methods have been optimized to improve performance and efficiency.
 For more details, see: https://doi.org/10.1038/s41587-022-01210-8

 Repository strucuture is as following: